Joshua-K1/joshua-k1.github.io/_posts/2024-11-20-winter-is-coming.md

 tags: [Winter, AI, AGI]
 ---

-{% include image_full.html imageurl="/images/winter-is-coming.png" title="Winter" %}
+{% include image_caption.html imageurl="/images/winter-is-coming.png" title="Winter is Coming" caption="" %}

 Anyone familiar with AI research, or at least those that have done some reading on the history in the throws of hype will be familiar with AI "summers" and ["winters"](https://en.wikipedia.org/wiki/AI_winter).
 These are terms that describe the historic, cyclical periods of alternating enthusiasm and technology breakthroughs, followed by disillusionment and reduced interest in the field of AI research and development.